-DC OCTO/SBDEO will administer area and MDU challenges for Availability, Technology, Latency, and Data Cap challenge types.
+Guam Broadband Office will administer area and Multiple Dwelling Unit (MDU) challenges for Availability, Technology, Latency, and Data Cap challenge types.
 An area challenge is triggered if 6 or more broadband serviceable locations using a particular technology and a single provider within a census block group3 are challenged under the same challenge type.

-An MDU challenge requires challenges to at least 3 units or 10% of the unit count listed in the Fabric within the same broadband serviceable location, whichever is larger.
+An MDU challenge requires challenges to at least 3 units or 10% of the unit count listed in the map within the same broadband serviceable location, whichever is larger.
 An MDU challenge counts towards an area challenge (i.e., six or more MDUs challenges in a census block group may trigger an area challenge).

-Please note that all Technology challenges will be recorded as an Availability challenge under reason code 5, as described in Table 1.
-This means that Technology challenges will be combined with Availability challenges for the purposes of triggering Area and MDU Challenges.
-However, this is based on tentative feedback from NTIA, therefore, it is recommended that you submit all Technology challenges under Availability and Reason Code 5.
+Please note that all technology challenges will be recorded as availability challenges under reason code 5, as described in Table 1.
+This means that Technology challenges will be combined with Availability challenges to trigger Area and MDU Challenges.
+However, this is based on tentative feedback from NTIA.
+Therefore, it is recommended that you submit all Technology challenges under Availability and Reason Code 5.

-The provider receiving an area challenge or MDU challenge must demonstrate that they are indeed meeting the availability/technology, latency, and data cap requirement, respectively, for all locations within the area or all units within an MDU.
-The provider can use any of the permissible rebuttals described in this document for the respective challenge type.
+The provider receiving an area challenge or MDU challenge must demonstrate that they are indeed meeting the availability/technology, latency, and data cap requirements for all locations within the area or all units within an MDU.
+The provider can use any permissible rebuttals described in this document for the respective challenge type.

-Area challenge determinations will be determined based on 2020 Census Block Groups
+3 Area challenge determinations will be determined based on 2020 Census Block Groups

-${3}^{^{2}}$ The DC OCTO will use Version 4 of the Broadband Serviceable Locations Fabric.
+2 The Guam Broadband Office will use Version 4 of the Broadband Serviceable Locations Fabric and September vintage of the National Broadband Map Availability Data.

-Area challenges for Availability need to be rebutted with evidence that service is available for all BSL within the census block group.
-For wireline providers this should include network diagrams that show fiber or HFC infrastructure and/or customer subscribers.
+Area challenges for Availability need to be rebutted with evidence that service is available for all BSLs within the census block group.
+For wireline providers this should include network diagrams that show fiber or Hybrid Fiber-Coax (HFC) infrastructure and/or customer subscribers.
 For fixed wireless service, the challenge system will offer a representative random sample of the area in contention, but no fewer than [10], where the provider has to demonstrate service availability and speed (e.g., with a mobile test unit).4